Hari-Nagarajan/fairgame/README.md

 necessary for your environment.
 This isn't intended to be a definitive guide, but a starting point as validation that a platform can/does work.
 Please report back any suggestions to our [Discord](https://discord.gg/qDY2QBtAW6) feedback channel.

-### Installation MacOS

-Usage on Mojave (10.14) and above.
-Previous versions of macOS may not be compatible.

-Ensure you have Python 3.8.5+ (3.8.8 recommended) installed on your system.
-If not, you can download it from https://www.python.org/downloads/release/python-388/ in the Files section near the bottom of the page.
-Make sure to choose macOS 64-bit installer.
-Once downloaded, you can go through the installer's setup steps.

-Download the ZIP of Fairgame from GitHub, or clone it with `git clone https://github.com/Hari-Nagarajan/fairgame`.

-Open up the terminal on macOS (can be found in /Utilities in /Applications in Finder) and type `cd folderLocationHere/Fairgame`.
-If you do not know where the folder is located, type `cd ` and then drag the Fairgame folder ontop of the terminal window and let go.
-It then should autofill the folder path.

-Type `pip3 install pipenv` and hit enter.

-Type `pipenv shell` and hit enter.

-Type `pipenv install` and hit enter.

-Type `python app.py amazon` and go through setup.
-You will also need to set up the config file, seen below in the Configuration section

 ### Installation Ubuntu 20.10 (and probably other distros)